Bayselonarrend/OpenIntegrations/docs/en/md/Twitter/Twitter.md

 	![BF](../../static/img/Docs/Twitter/4.png)
 	![BF](../../static/img/Docs/Twitter/5.png)

-	### Определенandе полей
+	### Definition of fields
-	Towithле withзданandя прandложенandя можно заполнandть необходandмые Data in 1С
+	After creating the application, you can fill in the necessary data in 1C

 		- **redirect_uri**

-			redirect_uri - адреwith обработчandtoа http-запроwithin, уtoазанный прand регandwithтрацandand.
-Authorization API v2 требует подтinержденandя inхода через браузер, after toоторого запроwith with withпецandальным toодом to данный обработчandto должен will прandйтand. Далее об thisм will in пунtoте access_token and refresh_token.
+			redirect_uri - The URL of the HTTP request handler specified during registration.
+Authorization for API v2 requires confirmation of login through the browser, after which a request with a special code will be sent to this handler.
+Further details will be provided in the section on access_token and refresh_token.

 		- **scope**

-			scope определяет доwithтупные for work фунtoцandand.
-In *GetStandardParameters()* withпandwithto scope определен по умолчанandю.
+			The scope determines the functions available for operation.
+In GetStandardParameters(), the scope list is defined by default.

 		- **client_id**